sqlitecloud/docs/src/pages/docs/commands/list-backups.md

 ## Description

-The LIST BACKUPS command return a rowset that contains information about which databases have a backup enabled.
+The LIST BACKUPS command returns a rowset containing information about which databases have enabled backup.

 ## Return